bonitasoft/bonita-continuous-delivery-doc/md/bcd_controller.md

 ### Starting a BCD controller with `docker run`

-The first method to start a BCD Controller Docker container on the control workstation is to use the `docker run` command.
+The first method to start a BCD Controller Docker container on the control host is to use the `docker run` command.

 **Example**: